viklund/FEGA-onboarding/docs/topics/technical-operational/README.md

 - a support officer

 ### After reading this page, you will be able to: (bloom verb - topic (what) - tech (how))
-- Set up minimial local EGA service components
 - Understand guidelines and standards for establishing and operating a node
-- Test your node implementation
+- Set up your node using the local EGA software stack
 - Interact with Central EGA using RabbitMQ
+- Evaluate your node implementation
 - Plan your node end-to-end demonstrator

-## What you need
+## Understand about what you need

 ### Standards & Guidelines